pclov3r/iq_tool/README.md

 1.  **Reader Thread:** The first thread in the pipeline acquires raw samples from the selected input source (a file or SDR).
 It fills a `SampleChunk` buffer with this raw data and adds it to a queue for the next stage.
     *   **SDR-to-File Mode:** When reading from a live SDR to a file, an additional `sdr_capture_thread` is used.
 This thread's callback writes data to an intermediate ring buffer in a structured packet format.
 Each packet consists of a header (containing the number of samples and format flags) followed by the corresponding sample data.
 This packet structure also allows for non-data events, like stream resets, to be communicated.
 The main Reader thread's job is to read and parse these packets from the buffer, providing a consistent stream to the rest of the pipeline regardless of the source SDR.

 2.  **Pre-Processor Thread:** This thread takes raw sample buffers from the first queue.
-It converts the data to a 32-bit complex float format and performs any DSP operations scheduled before resampling (e.g., DC blocking).
+It converts the data to a 32-bit complex float format and performs any DSP operations scheduled before resampling (e.g., DC blocking, Frequency Shifting).

 3.  **Resampler Thread:** This thread takes the complex float buffers and changes the sample rate of the data using a filter from the `liquid-dsp` library.

 4.  **Post-Processor Thread:** This thread takes the resampled buffers.
-It performs any DSP operations scheduled after resampling (e.g., FIR filtering) and then converts the data into the final, user-specified output byte format.
+It performs any DSP operations scheduled after resampling (e.g., Filtering, AGC, Frequency Shifting) and then converts the data into the final, user-specified output byte format.

 5.  **Writer Thread:** The final thread takes the formatted buffers and writes the data to the output destination.
     *   **File Output:** When writing to a file, the post-processor adds its data to a ring buffer.
 The writer thread reads from this buffer and writes to the disk.